 AAA does not consolidate the results of operations, assets or liabilities of the Investment Partnership in its financial statements.
 The financial statements of the Investment Partnership, including a schedule of investments, are included elsewhere with this report and should be read in conjunction with the Partnership's financial statements.
-Management has evaluated all subsequent events or transactions for potential recognition or disclosure through May 11, 2011, the date of these financial statements.
+AAA has recorded its allocated investment (loss) income and realized and unrealized gains (losses) from investments from the Investment Partnership within the Statement of Operations.
+Management has evaluated all subsequent events or transactions for potential recognition or disclosure through February 10, 2012, the date of these financial statements.

 AAA utilizes an annual reporting schedule comprised of four three-month quarters, with an annual accounting period ending on December 31.
 The quarterly periods end on March 31, June 30, September 30 and December 31.
-The financial results presented herein include activity for the three months ended March 31, 2011 and 2010 and its financial position at March 31, 2011 and December 31, 2010.
+The financial results presented herein include activity for the years ended December 31, 2011 and 2010 and its financial position at December 31, 2011 and 2010.